Trewaters/ACDao/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 * originally inspired by [the Holy Grail](https://www.youtube.com/watch?v=ACvXR0sQDkM)

+# DEVELOPER SECTION (below)

+## Features

+### Become a member:
+**DESCRIPTION: **
+Membership in the Autonomous Collective Decentralized Autonomous Organization “AC Dao” requires a pairing of your tezos wallet address and a social proof.
+* “Connect” Tezos wallet.
+  * Currently only using social auth wallets.
+  * Example is Kukai wallet.
+* Social Proof,
+  * currently only allow wallets that link to Social Media like Twitter,
+  * Future Features:
+    * Research Tezos social proof oracles.
+    * integrate a protocol/technology that enforces social profiles/ids on Tezos

+### “Join” League:
+**DESCRIPTION:**
+AC Dao members are encouraged to join leagues, one or many.
+Leagues are classified by their mandatory funding level of potential Pact contracts.
+Membership has a fee and forever connected to that member, they are unable to leave at a later date.
+* Member joins a league that fits their Funding level.
+Each cycle of the pact the member will pay this league funding level unless they have penalties for defaulting on previous Pacts.
+* AC Dao Collects a one-time 10% fee for members to join a league.
+This is based on the funding level of the league.
+So $20 league would cost $2 to join.

+### “Pick” (Choose) Cycle:
+**DESCRIPTION:**
+AC Dao league members start Pacts by picking a timing cycle for the payments and payouts.
+The Cycle is a period of time like a day, week, or month(s).
+The members in the new pact, from now on called Comrades, will pay their league funding amount for one (1) cycle per member in the pact.
+* Member that Creates the pact decides how many comrades can join this Pact.
+This could be a range, but it shouldn’t.
+* Show Comrade Payout schedule.
+  * Date of all payments
+  * Amount of all payments
+  * Make it clear and easy to read.
+* “Lobby” (area or time period) to allow onboarding of comrades to a newly forming pact.
+  * Time limit to hold funds for potential pact.

+### “Create” Pact contract:
+**DESCRIPTION:**
+AC Dao pacts are agreements between comrades to pay their league funding amount each cycle of the pact.
+One (1) cycle per comrade.
+Each member also agrees to accept a one time payout equal to the league funding amount per member in the Pact.
+So a ten (10) member pact will have ten (10) cycles and one (1) member each cycle gets a payout equal to ten (x10) times the league funding amount.
+* Finalize the individual comrades (members) for this specific Pact
+* Finalize the Payout order to each comrade in the pact.
+  * Start with (payout first) most senior member and end (payout last) on the most junior member.
+Show the dates explicitly with (projected) payout amounts.
+  * Show Comrade Payment schedule, Amount of all payments.
+  * Make it clear and easy to read.
+* Collect 1% fee per comrade that goes into AC Dao insurance (“safety net”) fund.
+* Comrades each pay a 20% deposit up front.
+Equal to percentage of a single payment.
+The deposit is returned at the end “term” of the Pact.
+* Comrades accept terms of the Pact.
+* Show entire time of pact.
+Really make this clear and help folks learn more about “banking”.

+## Development server

+- `yarn dev`, starts localhost:3000

+## Code scaffolding

+## Build

+## Running unit tests

+## Running end-to-end tests

+## linting

+## Further help